Deepam-Rai/Notes/Graph_Theory/Definitions.md

 #### Size
 Number of edges in a graph.
 #### Diameter
-Length of the longest path in the graph.
+Max of distances between all vertex pairs in the graph.
+- Undefined in disconnected graphs.

 ----
 ### Joined